seqcode/allo/README.md

 allo testRunPE.sam -seq pe
 ```

-#### Additional tips
-It is recommended to run Allo on both the control and target sequencing files in order to balance out background in the samples.
-We recommend running Allo using the --random argument on the control file.
-This generally results in higher confidence peaks.

 ### RNA-seq application
 #### Pre-processing and alignment
 Allo is compatible with STAR alignments.
-We recommend using the "--outFilterType BySJout" argument if you choose to use the "--splice" function in Allo in order to only consider high quality junctions.
-An example of a paired-end STAR alignment keeping up to 25 locations per read is shown below:
+We recommend using the "--outFilterType BySJout" argument if you choose to use the "--splice" function in Allo in order to only consider high-quality junctions.
+An example of a paired-end STAR alignment, keeping up to 25 locations per read, is shown below:
 ```
 STAR --genomeDir GENOMEDIR --readFilesIn fASTQ_1 FASTQ_2 --outSAMtype BAM Unsorted --outSAMmultNmax 25 --outFilterType BySJout --outFileNamePrefix ALIGNEROUTPUT
 ```

-#### Running Allo
-To use Allo, first sort your file:
+Next, sort your file based on read name:
 ```
 samtools collate -o ALIGNEROUTPUT_SORT.BAM ALIGNEROUTPUT_FILTER.BAM
 ```

+#### Running Allo
 Following this, we recommend running Allo on read count only mode as the neural networks available are not trained on RNA-seq profiles.
 Additionally, the --splice argument can be used if the user would like Allo to splice introns out when summing uniquely mapped reads.
 ```
 allo ALIGNEROUTPUT_SORT.BAM -seq PAIRED_OR_SINGLE -o OUTPUTNAME --readcount --splice